 As a part of the writing process for Be True to You, I reviewed some of my older journals.
 I was looking for themes in terms of what I was journaling about as well as statements that were related to breakthroughs and turning points.
 One of the statements that I found during the process inspired this post.
 I made a note in my journal that I felt like I was living a double life.
 I was driven by a need to be accepted and, in the process, not openly sharing the part of me that loves to explore a variety of topics and finds inspiration in many things.

-At the time of my journal entry, I was exploring spirituality (through a different lens), the Divine Feminine, and symbolic systems such as astrology.
-My interest in these topics was real, however, I was not comfortable sharing what I was exploring because the topics were outside of “normal” conversations within my circle of friends and family.
-I did not want to be seen as “eccentric” or as a “new ager”.
+At the time of my journal entry, I was exploring spirituality through a different lens (e.g., the Divine Feminine, symbolic systems, etc.).
+My interest in the topics was real, however, I wasn’t comfortable sharing what I was exploring because the topic was outside of “normal” conversations within my circle of friends and family.
+I did not want to be seen as “eccentric” or a “new ager”.
 In reality, I was judging myself and assuming what others might think about me.
 I noted in my journal that I was out of integrity by not sharing that part of me.
-I made a conscious decision to stand in my truth and start sharing my interests with others; not only for my personal integrity, but as a way for them to get to know me at a deeper level.
+I made a decision to stand in my truth and start sharing my interests with others; not only for my personal integrity, but as a way for them to get to know me at a deeper level.